How to build your latent Markov model -- the role of time and space: Case studies

 \subsection{MM(M)PPs}

 To illustrate a situation in which the observation times themselves depend on the state of the underlying process, we consider sequences of surfacing times of four minke whales \textit{(Balaenoptera acutorostrata)}, displayed in Figure \ref{fig:mmpp}.
+The data and R code are provided online.
 Adequately modelling such stochastic surfacing times is of paramount importance in distance sampling surveys for estimating marine mammal abundance, as estimates of the population size need to account for individuals not being available to be sighted (and hence counted) due to being submerged \citep{borchers2013using}.

-Surfacing times of marine mammals have sometimes been modelled using simple homogeneous Poisson processes \citep{skaug1999hazard, okamura2003abundance}, but for the minke whale data it is evident that these whales alternate between sequences of several short shallow dives and much longer foraging dives, leading to a clustering of the surfacing events --- these data hence suggest the use of MMPPs (cf.\ \citealp{langrock2013markov,borchers2015double}).
+Surfacing times of marine mammals have sometimes been modelled using simple homogeneous Poisson processes \citep{skaug1999hazard, okamura2003abundance}.
+Still, for the minke whale data, it is evident that these whales alternate between sequences of several short shallow dives and much longer foraging dives, leading to a clustering of the surfacing events --- these data hence suggest the use of MMPPs (cf.\ \citealp{langrock2013markov,borchers2015double}).

 We model these data using 2-state MMPPs (without marks), fitting separate models to each individual to account for potential heterogeneity.
-All four fitted models comprise one state that is associated with shallow dives (average time between surfacings of 30--34 seconds; average sojourn time in the state of 65--91 seconds) and another state that is associated with deep foraging dives (no surfacings, i.e.\ state-dependent Poisson arrival rates of approximately zero; average time in the state of 59--78 seconds).
+All four fitted models comprise one state that is associated with shallow dives (average times between surfacings of 27--34 seconds; average sojourn times in the state of 65--95 seconds) and another state that is associated with deep foraging dives (no surfacings, i.e.\ state-dependent Poisson arrival rates of approximately zero; average times in the state of 59--78 seconds).
 Such an MMPP for the whales' sighting availability can be embedded in distance sampling models where the probability of detection, given availability, depends on the distance between whale and observer \citep{langrock2013markov}.
 In this setting, additional marks could be incorporated in the stochastic availability process to model whether or not a surfacing event is accompanied by a visible spout (i.e.\ the whale expelling air through the blowhole), which would increase the chance of the surfacing being detected --- this would lead to an MMMPP, but we do not have corresponding data available to illustrate this additional extension (but see, e.g., \citealp{mews2023markov}, for an example in the medical context).